Few-Step Diffusion Language Models via Trajectory Self-Distillation: Experiments

 \subsection{Experiments on Dynamic Decoding}

-\textbf{Settings.}\quad Dynamic decoding~\cite{wu2025fast, yang2025wavefrontdiffusion} is an adaptive inference strategy that determines the number of tokens decoded at each step based on a confidence threshold.
-Although our methods are trained to improve performance under tight \emph{static} step budgets and are primarily evaluated with static decoding for fair comparison, we additionally report results under dynamic decoding due to its practical relevance.
-All dynamic decoding experiments use block size $4$, $4$ steps per block, and a fixed threshold of $0.9$.
+\paragraph{Settings.} Dynamic decoding~\cite{wu2025fast, yang2025wavefrontdiffusion} adaptively determines how many tokens to decode at each step based on model confidence.
+Although T3D is trained under fixed static step budgets and our main experiments use static decoding for controlled comparison, we further evaluate whether the learned few-step model remains effective when combined with adaptive decoding strategy.
+All dynamic decoding experiments use block size $4$, $4$ steps per block, and a fixed confidence threshold of $0.9$.

-\textbf{Metrics.}\quad We report throughput, latency, average decoding steps and output length to measure efficiency, along with accuracy to assess model quality.

-\textbf{Results.}\quad Table~\ref{tab:dynamic-decoding} summarizes the results under dynamic decoding.
-Although our models are trained primarily for static decoding, trajectory-based self-distillation remains effective in this adaptive inference setting.
-Across all benchmarks, \textbf{\texttt{T3D}} consistently achieves strong performance, improving accuracy while reducing the number of decoding steps and latency.
-Notably, \textbf{\texttt{T3D}} \textbf{attains the best or near-best accuracy on all datasets and simultaneously achieves higher throughput than other baselines.} These results indicate that \textbf{\texttt{T3D}} are compatible with dynamic decoding and generalize beyond static decoding regimes used during training.